 What is keloid?

 Keloid is an overgrowth of the scar tissue that develops around a wound, usually after the wound has healed.
-A keloid scar is sometimes confused with a hypertrophic scar.
-However, keloid usually grows beyond the borders of the original wound whereas in a hypertrophic scar the tissue stays within the wound border.
+It expands far beyond the original scar.
+Rather than stay in a straight line, for example, after a surgical incision, it spreads outwards.

 When first coined in 1806, the original term was 'chéloïde', taken from the Greek word 'chele' which means crab's claw.
 This refers to the way the keloid grows sideways into the normal skin.

-Keloid scars are more common in people with darker skins, especially African-American races.
-The peak age is 10-30 years and keloids are less common at the extremes of age.
-Studies of African people have shown that 6-16 out of a hundred develop keloid.
-Half of people with keloid will have other members of the family who have also developed keloids.
+Keloid scars are more common in people with darker skins, especially Afro-Caribbean races.
+The peak age is 10-30 years and keloids are less common in the elderly or babies.
+Studies of African people have shown that 6-16 out of a hundred develop keloids.
+Half of people with keloids will have other members of the family who have also developed keloids.

 Keloid typically starts to develop about three months after the original skin damage although it can take up to a year.
 The first thing you will probably notice is that rubbery scar tissue starts growing beyond the borders of the original damage.
-It may become tender, itchy, painful or produce a burning sensation.
+It may become tender, itchy, and painful or produce a burning sensation.
 Sometimes keloid develops without any apparent skin injury, although most people can identify a cause.
-The common areas are the breastbone, shoulder, earlobe and cheek.
-Keloid growing over a joint can restrict movement.
-In time, the original red colour changes to brown or becomes pale.

 Growth continues for a few weeks to a few months.
 The growth is usually slow but occasionally there is rapid enlargement over a few months.
 Once they stop growing most keloid scars remain the same size or get smaller.